Mause/mause.github.com/gorillaz/index.md

 I am unsure exactly many episodes exist; the earlier I am aware of is the five for Plastic Beach.

+The following were acquired via various means.
+Some were found on forums, others were found by delving deep inside the g-player flash application and extracting the urls for the original audio files.

 The first four are roughly half an hour long,

  * [Episode 1](https://dl.dropboxusercontent.com/u/17607607/Gorillaz/Pirate%20Radio/01%20Episode%201.mp3)